 I could go on and on about tasty dragonflies, squirting spiders,creepy caterpillars,pink grasshoppers,hovering flies,bees on a mission, very vain banded demoiselles, mean wasps and hungry hornets and to hiding damselflies… But as a photo says more than a thousand words, I invite you to take a look at my macro gallery and stare shamelessly at these wonderful models.
 I can guarantee you: once you looked through a macro lens, the world will never be the same again.
 Gotta love ’em little buggers!

-Narcissus Banded Demoiselle (Calopteryx splendens) reflected in the water surface
+Narcissus III Banded Demoiselle (Calopteryx splendens) reflected in the water surface

 I’m Hiding Again Damselfly hiding behind a blade of grass